-Dairy animals, and livestock raised for fiber production, can be transitioned to organic production.
+Dairy animals can be transitioned to organic production.
 The official rule is one year of organic management before their products can be certified organic.
 During that year, the animals must be fed 100% organic feed and must be managed without prohibited materials.
 Antibiotics, hormones and most synthetic health inputs are prohibited during this one year transition.

 Mammalian animals must be raised organically from at least the last third of gestation.
 During that time the mothers must be fed 100% certified organic feed and managed without prohibited materials.
 The mothers do not have to be from organic stock, but can never be sold for organic meat.

 Poultry must be raised organically from the 2nd day of life to be sold as organic.

 PASTURE AND OUTDOOR ACCESS

 Under the National Organic Standards, all ruminant animals are required to have a minimum of 30% Dry Matter Intake (DMI) from pasture for a minimum of 120 days during the grazing season.

 Dairy animals must be under continuous organic management for a minimum of 12 months immediately prior to production of milk or milk products that are to be sold, labeled, or represented as organic.
 This includes a ration of 30% DMI intake from organically managed pasture.
 You must demonstrate adequate pasture during your first application and inspection.
 If you do not currently have enough pasture to meet the rule, you should begin converting some fields to pasture, fencing new pastures, and researching rotational grazing systems if you are not already using this system.

 Outdoor access is required, weather permitting, for all organic livestock.